It is time for some safety instructions for electric surfboard batteries. The risk might be low, but what can you do to even lower the risk of a fire?

 Hard shocks can damage the cells.
 This does not mean they catch fire right away.
 It may take hours, days or even weeks.

 Don’t let them fall.
 Be careful when putting them on the ground.
 Secure them if you are transporting them in a car.

 - Store them in a fire safe box

 When you store your battery at home it is even more important to be very careful.
-We suggest to store the batteries in fire resistant boxes such like the ones from Zarge.
+We suggest to store the batteries in fire resistant boxes such like the ones from Zarge, Genius Technologies or others.
 The Zarge boxes are made out of Aluminium and therefore you need to add the granulate as mentioned above.

-UPDATE: We got a quote for different solutions from Genius Technologies who are specialised on fire protection and storage.
+We also got a quote for different solutions from Genius Technologies who are specialised on fire protection and storage.
 I am uploading them here:

 - Don’t let them overheat in the sun

 Don’t let your battery sit in the sun for several hours, so that they can overheat.
 Put them into the shadow – ideally on a cold ground.